 The otaku artists at color's "ita nail salon" ("ita" as in itasha, the "painmobiles" you see decorated with anime decals) regularly share a look at their work on Twitter.
 Today, @colors_sumina really went all out with their design, laying on the 3D elements and sparklesm for a full set of Kill La Kill nails.
 Check out the results after the jump.

 A fan going by the moniker Motchin recently scored big points on the anime category of Japan's Nico Nico Douga video site with a demonstration that the animation for JoJo's Bizarre Adventure: Stardust Crusaders opening goes surprisingly well with Kill La Kill's opening "ambiguous" by GRANiDELiA.
 Get a look after the jump.

-Hardcore Chocolate, makers of t-shirts inspired by punk, movies and pro-wrestling, is back with a second stylized Kill La Kill shirt, and it's one that many fans have been waiting for.
-Namely, here's the two star transformed version of Mako!
+Hardcore Chocolate, makers of t-shirts inspired by punk, movies and pro-wrestling, is back with a third stylized Kill la Kill shirt.
+This time, its Ms. Satsuki Kiryuin herself!
 Get a look after the jump.

 Kill La Kill makes a brief return in September in OVA episode 25, set to be released with volume 9 of the series.
 This is apparently a graduation episode, which suggests that there won't be swimsuit or hot springs episodes.
 Recognizing the gap, fan artist shinonoko has filled it in with a bit of their own hypothetical beach ep.
 Get a look after the jump.

 One of the elements of the reference laden Kill La Kill is that its episodes were all named for songs, mostly the same 70s/80s time frame as the Go Nagai manga and Sukeban Deka-type pop culture built into its DNA.
 With the series now concluded, we've gone back and taken a look at the musical references.
 Check it out after the jump.